 If the installation process went well and everything is running smoothly, the control panel will then automatically be opened after that.
 You will see the start button next to Apache and MySQL.
 Go ahead and click the start button.

-Then, in some installation, you may see a Windows firewall notification as shown in the image below.
-Click on “Allow Access” button for both Apache and MySQL so as to run the applications.
+Then, in some installations, you may see a Windows firewall notification as shown in the image below.
+Click on the “Allow Access” button for both Apache and MySQL so as to run the applications.

 After clicking the button, the status for them will turn green.
 Now, You have successfully installed XAMPP on your computer.
 You can install WordPress or run PHP files using this server on your computer locally.
 You don’t need any live server to run such files.

-We think you are waiting to know how to install WordPress in your local server and start developing your website.
+We think you are waiting to know how to install WordPress on your local server and start developing your website.
 So, let’s explore how to install WordPress on your computer.

 Downloading & Installing WordPress

 Now, after you have successfully installed localhost on your computer the next step you should be doing is downloading and installing WordPress on your localhost.